Xmaster6y/Xmaster6y/README.md

 # Greetings :wave:!

-Welcome to my github profile, my name is Yoann Poupart, I am a student from the ENS de Lyon:closed_book:.
-I am currently enrolled in a Master of Science on Complex Systems:spider_web:.
+Welcome to my GitHub profile; my name is Yoann Poupart; I am a student from the ENS de Lyon:closed_book:.
+I am currently enrolled in a Master of Science on Complex Systems:spider_web:. <a href="file:///home/xmaster/Documents/Ongoing_projects/Professional_page/files/Resume_Yoann_Poupart.pdf">Here</a> is a more comprehensive resume.

 ## 🔧 Technologies & Tools